straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 ```

 ## Encode Categorical Data
 OneHotEncoder will take a category col (ie a col with 3 unique tool IDs) and create multiple columns to represent them as 1/0.
 So a col with 3 unique tool IDs would become 3 col with 1,0,0 and 0,1,0 and 0,0,1

 ColumnTransformer takes 2 arg
 1. what kind of transformation and which index to perform it on
 2. remainder or which cols to keep that won't have transformation applied

-this example using 'encoder' transformation with OneHotEncoder class on column 0 which is string type.
-'passthrough' says to keep the columns that were not listed in the transform
+Example below using 'encoder' transformation with OneHotEncoder class on column 0 which is string type. 'passthrough' says to keep the columns that were not listed in the transform

 ```python
 # Remember toupdate the 3rd arg with the column to do OneHotEncoding on